RAMADAN 1444 HIJRAH (2023 C.E.): Schedule and Events

 ![]() |

-Additionally, we have planned a number of special learning programs throughout the month on weekends, insha Allah.
-In this special Ramadan page we have included a schedule for Suhoor and Iftaar, and information about the these virtual programs, and a brief summary of rules about fasting, Zakat al-Fitr and Fidyah.
+In this special Ramadan page we have included a schedule for Suhoor and Iftar, information about religious programs, and a brief summary of rules about fasting, Zakat al-Fitr and Fidyah.
 We will be updating this page whenever new information is available.
 Thanks for visiting the ICB web pages.

 ---|---|---|---|---|---|---|---|